NBSutton98/COM-Documentation/docs/task2.md

 ![Nodemon](./Task2/Nodemon.png)

-- We will start Nodemon by typing the following: *nodemon .\filename.js*
+- We will start Nodemon by typing the following in the terminal: *nodemon .\filename.js*
 ```
 nodemon .\filename.js
 ```